iokuznetsov/iokuznetsov.github.io/_pages/about.md

 ---

-_By the way_, I am looking for a **professorship or an equivalent position from 2025 on**, in Germany or nearby.
+_By the way_, I am looking for a **professorship or equivalent from 2025 on**, in Germany or nearby.
 If you, in turn, are looking for someone interested in responsible AI, scholarly NLP and/or human-AI interaction, let's get in touch!

 {% include base_path %}